 Step 2.
 Installing TeamViewer on Ubuntu 18.04 LTS.

 First, Go to TeamViewer 12 beta download page and download the deb file via your Web browser:

-Install gdebi command line package installer with the following command:
+gdebi command-line package installer with the following command:

 Then install the TeamViewer 12 deb package with:

 Once installed, Use your start menu to locate and start TeamViewer.
 Alternatively, start TeamViewer from the command line:

 Congratulations!
 You have successfully installed TeamViewer.
 Thanks for using this tutorial for installing TeamViewer on Ubuntu 18.04 LTS (Bionic Beaver) system.
 For additional help or useful information, we recommend you to check the official TeamViewer website.